efendyk/tutorial-Predicting_NBA_Games/README.md

     - STEP_6.R:  In this step a XDF file is created to store the "model.train.data" data frame to disk.
 The XDF file was used by the rxGLM function to build 8 different logistic regression models.
 The models were ranked by using the AIC statistics.

-    - STEP_7.R:  A ROC curve is created in this step and the AIC statistics is also calculated.
-This information is used to test the worthiness of the model
+    - STEP_7.R:  A ROC curve is created in this step and the AUC statistics is also calculated.
+This information is used to test the worthiness of the model that had the highest AIC score.

    2. I created the NBAModels table and the AddModel stored procedure in the NBAPredictions database.
 The NBAModels table warehouses the actual model as well as additional columns for the model attributes.
 The AddModel stored procedure is used to get the serialized version of the model from R, convert the model to a binary format, then insert the model along with some of its attributes into the NBAModels table.